Resources & FAQs

 Students facing challenges with internet accessibility related to financial need are encouraged to contact the Deans' office: firstname.lastname@example.org, 626.395.6351.

-Every fall 2020 course will have a Canvas Course Site on which faculty have been asked to share, at a minimum, a syllabus and links and instructions to the online resources you will be using.
-Canvas sites that have been published by the instructors are open to students on September 22, 2020.
+Every course will have a Canvas Course Site on which faculty have been asked to share, at a minimum, a syllabus and links and instructions to the online resources you will be using.
+Canvas sites that have been published by the instructors are open to students one week before the term begins.

 Zoom is a video conferencing platform that will allow you to join the class.
 Once you receive a Zoom invitation, click on the link and follow the instructions to join the meeting.
 Select one of the audio options ("Phone Call" or "Computer Audio") and be sure to test the speaker and microphone.
 The phone numbers are listed in the Zoom invitation and when selecting "Phone Call."
 You can also join a zoom meeting by using a meeting ID.
 Go to https://caltech.zoom.us; Select join; Enter the Meeting ID you were given to join.